Ghini/ghini.desktop/doc/functional-promises-audit.rst

-Ghini — checklist of promised functionality
+Ghini — functional-promises audit
 ================================================

-A reminder of the functionality declared by the software, to be used as a minimal usability / manual regression check.
+A reminder of the functionality declared by the software, to be used as a minimal usability / functional-promises audit.
 This is not an introductory manual: it's a list of features with a corresponding reproducible test.

 Sources: